Email Source

 Setup Recommendations

-3. DNS propagation: MX record changes can take up to 48 hours to propagate
+3. DNS propagation: MX record changes can take up to 48 hours to propagate.

-4. Gmail verification: Gmail requires you to confirm the forwarding address via a verification email
+4. Gmail verification: Gmail requires you to confirm the forwarding address via a verification email -- check your spam folder if it doesn't arrive.

 Monitoring